digirati-co-uk/delft-exhibition-converter/exercises/starter.md

 > **⚠ EXPORT NOT WORKING**
 >
-> Export is stubs, not a fully expanded manifest
+> Export is stubs, not a fully expanded manifest.
+This is also true of "Copy to clipboard" even though the JSON is visible.
+Copying the JSON directly from the text doesn't quite work either as it needs to have some line breaks escaped.

 You can now also preview the exhibition, if the Manifest Editor is configured with Delft preview as a target: